 Follow these steps to install and locate a tool on your Bantam Tools Desktop CNC Milling Machine:

-- Then go to the Jog tab and click the Install Tool button.
-The spindle will move to the center of the Desktop CNC Milling Machine.
+- While still in the Initial Setup tab, click Install Tool button.
+The spindle will move to the center of the Bantam Tools Desktop CNC Milling Machine.

 - Slide the tool (with 1/4” shank) into the collet all the way until it stops.
 Then back off ever so slightly.